Cris223511/amaritia-vitality/README.md

 <i>
     <p align="center">
-        This repository is dedicated to the development of a modern and user-friendly website for Amaritia Vitality, a small Peruvian company specializing in natural skincare and sun protection.
-The website is built using HTML, CSS, and JavaScript, ensuring a responsive and visually appealing design that effectively represents the brand's identity.
-        With a focus on clean aesthetics and intuitive navigation, the site showcases Amaritia Vitality’s commitment to sustainability and innovation.
-The color scheme reflects the brand’s connection to nature, incorporating earthy and vibrant tones to enhance the visual experience.
-This project serves as an informative platform where customers can explore products, learn about the benefits of aguaje-based skincare, and engage with the company’s mission.
+        This repository is dedicated to developing a modern and user-friendly website for Amaritia Vitality, a small Peruvian company specializing in natural skincare and sun protection.
+Built with HTML, CSS, and JavaScript, the site features a responsive design that reflects the brand's identity.
+With a clean layout and intuitive navigation, it highlights Amaritia Vitality’s commitment to sustainability and innovation.
+The color scheme, inspired by nature, enhances the visual experience.
+This platform allows customers to explore products, discover the benefits of aguaje-based skincare, and connect with the company’s mission.
     </p>
 </i>